sharpie7/pico-pattern/README.md

 - 6 = Border and circle

+## Update (2022-05-14) Testing on Real Microvitec Cub Monitors

+I had the chance to test on some Cub monitors:
+- It works fine on some monitors, but others don't sync (but do display colours).
+Maybe this is a problem with the 3.3V output.
+- On all monitors the output is on the left of the screen and doesn't fill the whole width horizontally.
+Seems like the horizontal timing needs some updates.

 ## Notes

 Dean is very disparaging about Pico-mposite, but I think it works really well and demonstrates very nicely the power of the DMA and PIO state machines on the RP2040.
 Great work Dean!